ngntrgduc/neovim-config/README.md

 When it done, open `init.vim` by `nvim-qt.exe` and then type `:PlugInstall` in `Command` mode, don't forget to `:PlugUpdate` for your plugins.
 And final, exit your `init.vim` ( don't forget to save it ) and enjoy your new neovim :>

+If you find this useful, please give it a star :>,